fusionengine-org/fusion/README.md

 - PySDL2 is used for rendering and windowing
 - PySDL2-DLL is used by PySDL2 for SDL2 binaries
 - PyMunk is used for fysics simulation
-- CX-Freeze is used for building executables (Temporary, it will change when SetupTools is setup)
 - TKinter for UI
 - Setuptools for PyPi package
 - Json for storing data